-In the counterpressure birth ball action to reduce labor pain in the active phase I stage, pressure massage is given on the mother's sacrum using the midwife's base or fist for 20 minutes every 1 hour during labor [25].
-Given the importance of facilitating vaginal births in women the implementation of birth ball exercises is recommended because they are a very useful essentially non-pharmaceutical and inexpensive strategy to reduce the rate of surgical intervention [35].
+In the counter-pressure birth ball action to reduce labor pain in the active phase I stage, pressure massage is given on the mother's sacrum using the midwife's base or fist for 20 minutes every 1 hour during labor [25].
+Given the importance of facilitating vaginal births in women, the implementation of birth ball exercises is recommended because they are a useful and essential non-pharmaceutical, and inexpensive strategy to reduce the rate of surgical intervention [35].
 In the research [18], the birthing ball treatment was more effective in reducing pain levels than the control group of respondents.
 Overall positioning and movement while using a birthing ball contribute to the comfort and progression of labor.
-The results of this study are supported by research [34], which states that labor can be released with body positions that support gravity and positions that accelerate neck expansion, such as walking, kneeling and sitting.
+Research [34] demonstrates that body positions that support gravity and positions that accelerate neck expansion, such as walking, kneeling, and sitting, can release labor.

-The benefits of birthing balls during labor include reducing pain and anxiety, reducing the use of pethidine relieving rotation, shortening the duration of the first stage of labor and increasing maternal satisfaction and well-being [36].
-Non-pharmacological pain reduction techniques are best for short periods, for pain relief that only lasts a few minutes, for example, during an invasive procedure or while waiting for labor [4].
-However, other factors can affect the decrease in the intensity of labor pain, namely anxiety and support from the husband or closest family [37].
+The benefits of birthing balls during labor include reducing pain and anxiety, reducing the use of pethidine relieving rotation, shortening the duration of the first stage of labor, and increasing maternal satisfaction and well-being [36].
+Non-pharmacological pain reduction techniques are best for short periods, for pain relief that only lasts a few minutes, such as during an invasive procedure or while waiting for labor [4].
+However, other factors affect the decrease in the intensity of labor pain: anxiety and support from the husband or closest family members [37].